dailymotion-oss/octopilot/docs/current-version/content/repos/commit.md

 - `git-branch-prefix` (string): when pushing the changes to the "origin" git repository, a new branch with a random name will be created.
 You can control the prefix of this random name, which default to `octopilot-`.

 Note that Octopilot requires permissions to push on the GitHub repositories to update.
 For the moment, it doesn't support forking the repository, and creating the Pull Request from the fork.

+## Git signing

+- `git-signing-key-path` (string): when provided, Octopilot will use the GPG private key file to sign commits or tags, which will allow GitHub to verify the committer's identity.
+See [Add a GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account).
+- `git-signing-key-passphrase` (string): Passphrase to decrypt the GPG private key used to sign commits.
+Leave empty if the private key is stored unencrypted.